jasim/jsfoo-talk-learning-to-learn-reason/main.md

 "perfection".

 Reason functions are more "perfect" than functions written in Javascript.
-I'm using the word "perfection" here as a measure in degrees and not an absolute.
+I'm using the word "perfection" here as a degree of measure and not as an absolute.

 I stole the idea from Prof. Xavier Leroy, who is a programming languages researcher and also the author OCaml

 :::